 The LTA won’t affect most members.
 If you’re a high earner, or have a lot of LGPS membership in terms of the years that you’ve been in the scheme, you might be at risk of exceeding the limit.

-The annual benefit statement we send you each year includes the amount of LTA used for that pension as a percentage up to 31 March.
+Your annual benefit statement includes the amount of LTA used for that pension as a percentage up to 31 March.
 We base these figures on the LGPS pension and lump sum you’ve built up with us.
 The percentage won’t include any additional voluntary contributions (AVCs) you've paid for.